-Last week, the highest court in the land ruled that employees who lack power to hire, fire, demote, transfer or discipline other workers are not “supervisors” under Title VII of the Civil Rights Act.
-In a close 5-4 decision, the justices adopted this very narrow definition of supervisor and rejected the EEOC’s broader interpretation of the term.
-This is a win for employers, but what does it all mean to your life in HR?
+Last week, the U.S. Supreme Court issued an important ruling that defines a "suprervisor" in discrimination cases as someone who has the power to hire, fire, demote, transfer or discipline other workers are not “supervisors.”
+This narrow definition of supervisor is a win for employers, but what does it all mean to your life in HR?

 - Resign or Be Fired: Compassionate Offer or Legally Risky Ultimatum?

 - Job Descriptions and the ADA: Are Those 'Essential Functions' Really Essential?

 - Do Courts Expect You to Use Surveillance Cameras in Severe Harassment Cases?

 - Hidden Harm: What's Tucked Inside Your Employee Handbook?

 - Are All Migraine Headaches Protected as a 'Disability'?